AdaCore/RecordFlux/tests/README.md

 - `input`: A mapping of all readable channels to a list of messages.
 A message is represented by a space-separated list of bytes (decimal numerals in the range 0 to 255).
 - `output`: A list of all writable channels.
 - `sequence`: The expected sequence of entered states and IO actions (read and written messages).
-- `prove`: If the `prove` key exists, the generated SPARK code for `S` and each additionally listed unit will be proved.
+- `proof`: If the `proof` key exists, the generated SPARK code for `S` and each additionally listed unit will be proved.

 State machine functions can be defined by putting a custom implementation of the `S` package inside the `src` directory.